Ibrahim3640/Pi-drone---Website/README.md

-# Flight Saftey Monitor
+# Drone Conditions Database

-This repository contains a Django-based drone flight safety monitoring system.
+This repository contains a Django-based drone conditions database that allows the user to view the history of enviromental conditions within a specific area.
+Allows the user to notice patterns in the area so they are able to figure out when it will be safe to fly their drone.

 ## Project structure